Wittyirdab/java-api-best-practices/README.md

 All API developers should start by understanding the critical use cases required for their API, and design their API to support these use cases.
 They should fight the urge to add more convenience (thinking to themselves that by adding a new method will save developers from writing a few more lines of code).

 Having said this, it is important to clarify that convenience APIs serve a critically important role in any good API, especially in servicing our goal of having an understandable API.
 The challenge is in determining what should be accepted as valuable, and what should be rejected as not having enough value to 'pay for itself'.
-Examples of good convenience API in the JDK include the new `List.of(..)` API to quickly create an immutable list, or, more simply, `List.add(Object)`, to avoid developers always having to call `List.add(int, Object)`.
+An example of a good convenience API in the JDK is the `List.add(Object)` method, to avoid developers always having to call `List.add(int, Object)`.

 When discussing this topic with Stuart Marks, an engineer on the JDK team at Oracle, he provided the following insight: